skerkour/kerkour.com/content/blog/bloom-whats-next.md

 We will use the <a href="https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow" target="_blank" rel="noopener">Git flow</a> (on the `dev` branch instead of `develop`), therefore **merge requests on master won't be accepted**.
 Contributors should create requests to merge to `dev`.
 All development **must happen on the `dev` branch**.

-All the project management happen on GitLab</a>.
+All the project management happens on GitLab</a>.

 We work on <a href="https://www.atlassian.com/agile/scrum/sprints" target="_blank" rel="noopener">1 week/sprint</a> basis.